 1. Facts of Fosun-Soho Dispute

-Naturally, Fosun took Soho to court to stop and annul the deal based on the ground that the said deal violated its right of preemption.
+Naturally, Fosun took Soho to court to stop and annul the deal based on the ground that the said deal violated its pre-emptive right to purchase.
 So the whole legal saga in the end boiled down to the very question: whether Soho violated Fosun’s pre-emptive right, without much disputes over facts.

 2. Point of Law in Question